-The high performance seeding solution itself was tested at the Colorado State University Cloud Simulation and Aerosol Laboratory by DeMott (1997).
+The high performance seeding solution was tested at the Colorado State University Cloud Simulation and Aerosol Laboratory by DeMott (1997).
 The results of those tests determined that colder cloud temperatures produce a bigger yield of active ice nuclei per gram of AgI burned.
-At -6°C, 3×10^{11} (300 trillion!) nuclei are active per gram.
-The yield increases markedly from -6°C (+21.2°F) to -8°C (+17.6F), and even more at -10°C (+14°F).
-However, operational programs in the western United States commonly commence seeding operations at -5 or -6°C. In the 2014-2015 Wind River operations, -6°C at 700 hPa was the threshold cloud temperature used.
+At -6°C (21.2°F), $3 \times 10^{11}$ (300 trillion!) nuclei are active per gram.
+The yield increases markedly from -6°C (21.2°F) to -8°C (17.6°F), and even more at -10°C (14°F).
+However, operational programs in the western United States commonly commence seeding operations at -5 or -6°C (23 to 21.2°F).
+In the 2014-2015 Wind River Range operations, -6°C (21.2°F) at 700 hectoPascals (hPa) was the threshold cloud temperature used.
 The seeding rate was about 25 grams of silver iodide per generator, per hour.
 The number of generators used varied from event-to-event due to situations when the wind direction was such that only some of the generators would seed effectively.